microsoft/ML-For-Beginners/Real-World/1-Applications/README.md

 In this curriculum, you have learned many ways to prepare data for training and create machine learning models.
 You built a series of classic Regression, Clustering, Classification, Natural Language Processing, and Time Series models.
 Congratulations!
 Now, you might be wondering what it's all for...what are the real world applications for these models?

 While a lot of interest in industry has been garnered by AI, which usually leverages Deep Learning, there are still valuable applications for classical machine learning models, some of which you use today, although you might not be aware of it.
-In this lesson, you'll explore how ten different industries and subject-matter domains use these types of models to make their applications more performant, reliable, intelligent, and thus more valuable to users.
+In this lesson, you'll explore how eight different industries and subject-matter domains use these types of models to make their applications more performant, reliable, intelligent, and thus more valuable to users.
 ## [Pre-lecture quiz](link-to-quiz-app)

 ## 💰 Finance